-- 1.1.24 It provides information on the methods used to carry out important safety tasks during station operations and train dispatch when a train is operated with a driver and a guard (DGO) and when a train is operated only with a train driver (DOO). - 1.1.25 How DOO has developed since the 1980's, when it began to be introduced across Europe is also described, together with the more recent move towards driver controlled operation (DCO) in the UK, where the train driver is responsible for door operation and determining that it is safe to start the train with other crew members providing customer service, but have no safety role. - 1.1.26 This section also describes some of the research that has been carried out by the UK Rail Safety Standards Board (RSSB) into Platform Train Interface (PTI) and train dispatch risk. - To put the UK PTI risk in context, the 'Annual Safety Performances Report 2014/15 Key facts and figures', produced by RSSB on key statistics on fatalities and major injuries to passengers at the platform train interface over the previous 5 years reported that these incidents resulted in an average of 3 fatalities/year and 50.8 major injuries/year.
+- 1.1.24 It provides information on the methods used to carry out important safety tasks during station operations and train dispatch when a train is operated with a driver and a guard and when a train is Driver Only Operated (DOO). - 1.1.25 How DOO has developed since the 1980s, when it began to be introduced across Europe is also described, together with the more recent move towards driver controlled operation in the UK, where the train driver is responsible for door operation and determining that it is safe to start the train with other crew members providing customer service, but have no safety role. - 1.1.26This section also describes some of the research that has been carried out by the RSSB into PTI and train dispatch risk. - 1.1.27 To put the UK PTI risk in context, the 'Annual Safety Performances Report 2014/15 Key facts and figures', produced by RSSB on key statistics on fatalities and major injuries to passengers at the platform train interface over the previous five years reported that these incidents resulted in an average of 3 fatalities/year and 50.8 major injuries/year.
 This is for passenger journeys in Great Britain that average 58.59 billion passenger kms / year or 1.512 billion passenger journeys per year.
 There were three passenger fatalities in 2014/15.
 This equates to a rate of around one fatality per 550 million passenger journeys.
-The fatalities all occurred in separate accidents in stations, two of which were at the platform-train interface.
+The fatalities all occurred in separate accidents in stations, two of which were at the platform to train interface.
 Intoxication was recorded as a potential contributory factor in all the incidents.